mmbman/Katagiri/jewel-mirror-awareness.md

 <p align="center">* * *</p>

-Buddhism, and particularly the Prajna Paramita Sutra, places great stress on the Wisdom of Emptiness.
+Buddhism, and particularly the *Prajna Paramita Sutra*, places great stress on the Wisdom of Emptiness.
 Wisdom of Emptiness is the realization that the human world has no substantiality of its own.

 No substantiality of its own means that there is no single thing to pin down, to count, to explain, to know, or to understand as an independent entity.

 But you can be there.
-Just be; that is the Wisdom of Emptiness, emphasized so much in the Prajna Paramita.
+Just be; that is the Wisdom of Emptiness, emphasized so much in the *Prajna Paramita*.

 <p align="center">* * *</p>